The Old Testament and the Worship of the KJV

 "Therefore the Lord himself will give you a sign.
 Look, the young woman is with child and shall bear a son, and shall name him Immanuel."

-Regardless of the translation, the Virgin Birth of our Lord Jesus is still FULLY preserved in the New Testament.
+Regardless of the translation, the doctrine of the Virgin Birth of Jesus is still fully preserved in the New Testament.
 St. Matthew 1:23:

 KJV: "Behold, a virgin shall be with child..."